Independence for Life course (Post 16)

 Upon completing the two year course, all students will be supported in accessing further appropriate College courses or moving into employment.

-For further information or for an appointment to look around the provision, please contact either Trish Hopkins (Post 16 Centre Manager) or Ian Squire (SENCO) on 0117 9030100.
+For further information or for an appointment to look around the provision, please contact either Trish Hopkins (Post 16 Centre Manager) or Lucy McCall (SENCO) on 0117 9030100.